The following is a transcript of the 10 Health & Safety Tips for Safety Managers Infographic:

 Reduce errors: When workers know what to do—and how to do it—they are less prone to errors, mistakes, and mishaps

 Good to know: Cleaning work areas and removing hazards can help cut the number of slips, trips, and falls.
-According to the Bureau of Labor Statistics, 238,610 cases involving slips, trips, and falls were recorded in 2015.
+According to the Bureau of Labor Statistics, 229,240 workplace injuries involving slips, trips, and falls were recorded in 2016.

 Learn More: Use the 5S System to improve visual order, organization, and cleanliness.
 See how to get started with our Best Practice Guide to 5S.